RezaTaheri01/bucklespring-windows/README.md

  # Installation
  Run exe from App directory and enjoy :)

- OR
+ Or

+ Install Python and open terminal in the main root of project, <br>
- First install Python then install and create virtualenv:
+ then install and create virtualenv:
  ```
  python -m pip install virtualenv
  ```